Which product should I buy, Warmboard-S or Warmboard-R?

 How do you install Warmboard-R?

-Warmboard–R is a non-structural radiant panel.
-This remodel panel is installed over existing plywood or OSB subfloor with a standard nail and glue method, or screw only method.
+Warmboard–R installs over existing plywood or OSB subfloor with a standard nail and glue method, or screw only method.
 This panel also can be installed over existing slab with the use of a vapor retarder and concrete fasteners.

-How do Warmboard panels hold up during construction?
+How do Warmboard-S panels hold up during construction?

-As an APA approved product, Warmboard panels can handle exposure to rain, snow, and ice.
-In fact, the aluminum top surface of Warmboard acts as a ‘built in’ weather barrier making it even more impervious to rain and snow than standard Exposure 1 plywood.
-During construction Warmboard panels can be walked on, bracing can be nailed off and sill plates can be nailed directly to them.
-In general, Warmboard should be treated in the same manner as any other plywood subfloor.
+As an APA approved product, Warmboard-S panels can handle exposure to rain, snow, and ice.
+In fact, the aluminum top surface of Warmboard-S acts as a ‘built in’ weather barrier making it even more impervious to rain and snow than standard Exposure 1 plywood.
+During construction, Warmboard-S panels can be walked on, bracing can be nailed off and sill plates can be nailed directly to them.
+In general, Warmboard-S should be treated in the same manner as any other plywood subfloor.

 Does the PEX tubing ever get damaged during construction?